 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairview is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fairview is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Fairview who work in office and administrative support (19.71%), sales jobs (14.29%), and management occupations (5.72%).
+Overall, Fairview is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fairview who work in office and administrative support (15.07%), sales jobs (12.74%), and healthcare (7.73%).

-Despite being a small city, Fairview has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Fairview, a lot of people use the bus to get to work every day though Fairview is a relatively small city.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Fairview in 2010 was $24,854, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $99,416 for a family of four.
+The per capita income in Fairview in 2018 was $31,792, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $127,168 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.

-Fairview is a somewhat ethnically-diverse city.
+Fairview is an extremely ethnically-diverse city.
 The people who call Fairview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairview residents report their race to be White, followed by Black or African-American.
 Fairview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.36% of the city’s residents.
-Important ancestries of people in Fairview include English, Irish, Norwegian, and French .
+People of Hispanic or Latino origin account for 18.02% of the city’s residents.
+Important ancestries of people in Fairview include German, Irish, English, Norwegian, and European.